OPM Disability Retirement Approval Rate

 OPM Disability Retirement Processing Time: How Long Does It Take?

 Understanding the OPM disability retirement processing time is important if you’re planning to apply.
-The process isn’t quick—it can take anywhere from six months to over a year, depending on how complete and accurate your application is, and how backed up OPM is at the time.
+The process isn’t quick—it can take anywhere from six months to over a year, depending on how complete and accurate your application is and how backed up OPM is at the time.

 One of the biggest factors that can delay your case is not meeting the basic eligibility requirements.
 Before OPM will even consider your application, you need to show that your agency couldn’t provide a reasonable accommodation for your medical condition and couldn’t reassign you to another role.
-This is a required step, not something you can skip.
+This phase is a required step, not something you can skip.

 Then comes the paperwork.
 You’ll need to complete Standard Form 3107 and Standard Form 3112, both of which are pretty detailed.
 If anything is missing, unclear, or inconsistent, it could slow things down significantly—or worse, lead to a denial.
 That’s why many applicants work with an attorney who’s familiar with the process.
 It helps avoid mistakes that can cause unnecessary delays in the OPM disability retirement processing time.